SimplGy/simplgy.github.io/blog/_posts/2014-01-01-walden-on-wheels.md

 ---
 title: Walden on Wheels - On the Open Road from Debt to Freedom
-excerpt: Remember who you wanted to be. — BUMPER STICKER ON VOLVO IN THE HOME DEPOT PARKING LOT
----

-A book by Ken Ilgunas.
+excerpt: A book by Ken Ilgunas.
 Awesome descriptions of leaving it all behind.
 Very honest narrative.
 Not much practical stuff about actual van life, but that's not what this story is.
+---

-## Selected Excerpts
+## Selected Excerpts from the Book

 > Remember who you wanted to be. — BUMPER STICKER ON VOLVO IN THE HOME DEPOT PARKING LOT